Cyber Team & Club

-In 2018, juniors Justin Sherman and Rebecca DiLuzio created the Duke Cyber Team and Cyber Club, motivated by the desire to expand the depth of cyber-related activity on campus.
-Sponsored by the Duke Program in American Grand Strategy (AGS), the cyber initiative educates members and the Duke community at large on cutting-edge cyber issues through two fronts: the Cyber Team, a competitive group that meets weekly in rigorous preparation for 'war rooms' like the Atlantic Council's Cyber 9/12; and the Cyber Club, which hosts public events open to the entire Duke community.
+In 2018, then-sophomores Justin Sherman and Rebecca DiLuzio created the Duke Cyber Team and Cyber Club, motivated by the desire to expand the depth of cyber-related activity on campus.
+Sponsored by the Duke Program in American Grand Strategy (AGS), the cyber initiative educates members and the Duke community at large on cutting-edge tech issues through two main fronts: the Cyber Team, a competitive group that meets weekly in rigorous preparation for 'war rooms' like the Atlantic Council's Cyber 9/12 strategy challenge; and the Cyber Club, which hosts public events open to the entire Duke community.

 Get involved today!

-Contact President Justin Sherman at firstname.lastname@example.org or Vice President Inés Jordan-Zoob at email@example.com.
+Contact President Justin Sherman at firstname.lastname@example.org or Vice President Rebecca DiLuzio at email@example.com.

 The Cyber Club

 The Cyber Club hosts public talks every few weeks, where Club members will have the opportunity to hear talks from cyber experts in government, academia, think tanks, and private industry.
 It's a fun but low-commitment way to learn more about the ever-changing cyber world around us!
 Previous speakers have spanned future of war strategist Peter W. Singer, former PDDNI Stephanie O'Sullivan, and NSA executive Deb Crawford.
 To get more information on the Club, contact President Justin Sherman at firstname.lastname@example.org or Vice President Becca DiLuzio at email@example.com.

 Pictured: Stephanie O'Sullivan, former Principal Deputy Director of National Intelligence, speaks to a packed lecture hall about innovation, diversity, and competition in emerging technologies.